CMOS Sensor or V4L2 driver

-RidgeRun has more than 13 years of experience creating custom Linux V4L2 drivers for embedded systems.
+RidgeRun started working on drivers creation back in 2006, including custom Linux V4L2 drivers for embedded systems.
 The customer selects the hardware sensor or chip and RidgeRun creates the V4L2 driver for it.
 This product covers the work required to create the V4L2 capture driver for your system, assuming no hardware issues.
 It always includes support for one camera and one resolution.
 Others can be added as part of the engineering services.

 V4L2 is the official Linux Kernel API to handle capture devices like camera sensors, video decoders or FPGAs feeding video frames to the SoC.
 The video frames can be component, composite, HDMI, SDI, or frames from other video encoding standards.

 V4L2 framework defines which API the Linux camera driver supports in order to be V4L2 compliant.
 The Linux kernel uses this camera driver to initialize the hardware and produce video frames.
 Each of these functions has a specific implication to the camera sensor.
 Often, the driver interacts with the camera sensor, receiver chip or FPGA by reading and writing I2C or SPI registers.

 Creating a Linux Camera Driver

 Creating a Linux camera driver consists of the following, included in the price of the product:

 Camera sensor configuration via I2C, SPI or other low-level communication to initialize the sensor and support different resolutions.
 RidgeRun custom drivers support one resolution.
 Others can be added as needed.

 Device Tree Modification

 Capture subsystem configuration and video node creation(dev/video):

 In Jetson, this involves the code needed to configure the Video Input (VI) so it will receive the video coming from the camera.
 Support to capture from v4l2, libargus and nvcamerasrc (YUV)